Home > Breakfast > Cranberry Orange Scones Recipe

 • Egg Yolk – Only the egg yolk to achieve a tender scone.

-• Butter – I prefer unsalted butter since we will add our own salt.
+• Cold Butter – I prefer unsalted butter since we will add our own salt.
 The butter needs to be very cold.

 • Heavy Cream – The heavy cream makes the cranberry orange scones super tender.